Biography of Richard Nixon

 - 1959: Visited the USSR.

-- 1960: Narrowly lost the presidential election to John Kennedy.
+- 1960: Narrowly defeated in the presidential election by John F. Kennedy.

 - 1962: Published the memoir "Six Crises."